How Far Is The Star Vega From Earth

 Measuring parallax accurately requires incredibly precise instruments.
 Two space-based missions have revolutionized our understanding of stellar distances: Hipparcos and Gaia.
 The Hipparcos satellite, launched in 1989 by the European Space Agency (ESA), measured the parallax of over 100,000 stars with unprecedented accuracy.
 This mission significantly improved our knowledge of stellar distances and provided a foundation for future measurements.

 Building on Hipparcos' success, the Gaia mission, launched by ESA in 2013, is even more ambitious.
-Gaia is designed to measure the positions and velocities of over a billion stars in our galaxy with extraordinary precision.
-This mission is not only refining our knowledge of stellar distances but also creating a detailed 3D map of the Milky Way.
+Because of that, gaia is designed to measure the positions and velocities of over a billion stars in our galaxy with extraordinary precision.
+But this mission is not only refining our knowledge of stellar distances but also creating a detailed 3D map of the Milky Way.
 Gaia's data has already led to numerous discoveries, including new insights into the structure and evolution of our galaxy.

 Vega's Distance: A Precise Measurement